Jaguar Land Rover agrees UK pay deal with union

-Pay talks at the company, which is owned by India's Tata Motors (TAMO.NS), failed in October and over 95 percent of balloted staff subsequently rejected the original proposal in November, due to fears of a cut in pensions for some staff.
+Pay talks at the company, which is owned by India's Tata Motors, failed in October and over 95 percent of balloted staff subsequently rejected the original proposal in November, due to fears of a cut in pensions for some staff.

 The ballot prompted unions to threaten industrial action.